The death of a dream: my personal hell after discovering my husband’s affair

 Goodbye, man that I loved.
 I will never stop missing you.

-Eryn is an outdoor-loving Colorado mom of two beautiful children Be sure to read her follow-up article One Year Later: The Aftermath of My Husband’s Affair.
+Eryn is an outdoor-loving Colorado mom of two beautiful children.
+Be sure to read her follow-up article One Year Later: The Aftermath of My Husband’s Affair and My husband’s affair: how I’m doing seven years later.
 You can find her @BonedaleBetty.